Violet Rollergirl’s cryptocurrency primer for providers

 Self-custody or bust

-Just like there are two broad kinds of cryptocurrencies you could use (private and not-private), there are two broad categories of cryptocurrency apps you can use: self-custody, and third-party custody.
+Just like there are two broad kinds of cryptocurrencies you could use (private or opaque ledger, and not-private or transparent ledger), there are two broad categories of cryptocurrency apps you can use: self-custody (or non-custodial), and third-party (or custodial) crypto apps.

-I don’t trust third-party custodial wallets.
+I don’t trust third-party custodial “wallet” apps.
 I don’t have them.
 I won’t use them.
-I’ll never recommend them.
+I’ll never recommend them for sex workers, although clients can still safely use them to pay us.
+(See my cryptocurrency guides for clients to learn more about that side.)

 Both of my favorite wallet apps mentioned above, Zashi (for Zcash) and Cake Wallet for (Monero and Bitcoin), are examples of self-custodial wallets.

-Self-custody wallets do come with a tradeoff, the same way physical wallets do: if you lose your wallet app, you lose your money.
+If you lose your self-custodial wallet app, you lose your money.
 The way to protect yourself from this is a backup.
 You can safely back up your wallet app to your Google Account or Apple iCloud Account, because good wallet apps will encrypt your wallet data to your phone’s unlock PIN or passcode.
 But the best way to protect yourself from losing your money is to store your wallet app’s “secret phrase,” perhaps even storing it in your mind (memorizing it), so that you can regenerate it later.

-I’ll talk more about that later, but for now the important thing to know is that unless you’re using a self-custody wallet app, you’re actually giving the third-party service direct access to your money, just like a regular bank account.
-This defeats the point of crypto, for me, so I don’t really listen to anything anyone has to say about them.
+I’ll talk more about that later when I discuss wallet app backups and recovery phrases, but for now the important thing to know is that unless you’re using a self-custody wallet app, you’re actually giving the third-party service direct access to your money, just like a regular bank account.
+This defeats the point of crypto, for me, so I don’t really listen to much anyone has to say about them.

 Hopefully, this gives you enough of a foundation to understand why I use cryptocurrency and why you might want to, too.
 By sticking to privacy coins like Zcash and Monero, none of my financial transactions can be linked to my real-world information.
 By avoiding third-party custodial wallets and services, I never need to show my government ID to a banking institution, and I’m protected from chargebacks because I am effectively my own bank.
 And using cryptocurrency in the first place protects me from counterfeits.